 - If you’re having trouble convincing law officers to take your concerns seriously, call the Alzheimer’s Association 24/7 Helpline at 1-800-272-3900.
 The Alzheimer’s Association will talk with law officers and confirm the need for immediate action.

-Moreno said that the understanding of Alzheimer’s disease among law enforcement officers and emergency personnel has improved immensely in recent years.
+The understanding of Alzheimer’s disease among law enforcement officers and emergency personnel has improved immensely in recent years.
 To that end, the Alzheimer’s Association has created an online training program for first responders.
 Since the program was launched in 2014, more than 5,000 police and emergency personnel have taken the course.
-“We’re really proud of this training and thrilled that first responders have embraced it,” Moreno said.

 To help prevent an emergency from happening, check out “The Whys Behind Wandering Behaviors”.